 There’s a reason that most footwear and accessories like jackets — high-end to affordable — are made with leather.
 Not only does it look great, but it can last a lifetime, too.
+During times when sustainability is top of mind and shoppers are looking at ways to consume less, there’s no wonder secondhand and vintage leather options are becoming increasingly popular.
 You can even revive leather that seems beyond repair.
 All you need are the right tips from the right people.
 That is to say, people who’ve worked with leather their whole lives and pass down techniques over generations.

 We traveled to Guatemala to speak with the third-generation artisans who make shoes by hand at Adelante Shoe Co., a brand whose direct-to-consumer approach lets them pay their craftsmen fairly.
 Their methods are often simple — and almost every step is by hand — but they explained that their methods were time-tested and have been used for generations to keep leather soft, supple, and pliable.
 Here are some tips to keep your leather looking like new.

 Picking the right pair is the first step to making sure they last a long time.
 Look for a pair with a Goodyear welt, which is a strip of leather that secures the upper part of the shoe with the sole.
 Most importantly, this strip lets you resole the shoes, ensuring they’ll last as long as the leather.